CanonicalLtd/maas-docs/src/en/index.md

 Unless there is specific reason not to, it is recommended to have both controllers residing on the same system.
-A no-fuss way to achieve this is by installing the `maas` metapackage (or while installing Ubuntu Server with an ISO).
+A no-fuss way to achieve this is by installing the `maas` metapackage, or by installing from the Ubuntu Server ISO.

 Multiple region and rack controllers are required if nodes need to be organised into different subnets and high availability and/or load balancing is desired.